karineek/CsmithEdge/README.md

 ```
 ./CEdgeSmith/scripts/0-download-csmith-gcc.sh
 ```
-The script pulls source code and required packages into a temporary forlder (printed at the end of the script).
-This temporary folder is the input of the next script that compile and install gcc and csmith:
+The script pulls source code and required packages into a temporary folder (printed at the end of the script).
+This temporary folder is the input of the next script that compiles and installs gcc and csmith:
 ```
 ./CEdgeSmith/scripts/1-install-csmith-gcc-opt-v0.sh <temp-folder-output-of-script-0>
 ```